Joe Grah: Jibe Reunites (2015–2018)

-Solo work (2019–Present)
+Solo work (2019–present)

-During his months long recovery from the motorcycle accident, Joe began writing and recording new solo songs in his home studio.
+During his months-long recovery from the motorcycle accident, Joe began writing and recording new solo songs in his home studio.
 He self-produced the recordings, working with mixer Evan Rodinache (Flyleaf, Escape the Fate, Powerman 5000) and Grammy Award winning mastering engineer Bill Hare.
-Instead of releasing the tracks simultaneously as an album, he decided to distribute them individually as singles on a quasi-monthly basis, with accompanying music videos; however the COVID-19 pandemic eventually caused delays of several months between some releases.
-Grah released the first track "Who Ya Dyin’ For?" on Friday the 13th of September, and the second song "Tidal Wave" arrived at Halloween.
-The third installment, "2Nite" was released at Thanksgiving, the fourth song "Parts + Pieces" at Christmas/New Years, and the fifth installment "The Great Unknown" was released around Easter 2020.
+Instead of releasing the tracks simultaneously as an album, he decided to distribute them individually as singles on a quasi-monthly basis, with accompanying music videos; however, the COVID-19 pandemic eventually caused delays of several months between some releases.
+Grah released the first track, "Who Ya Dyin’ For," on Friday the 13th of September, and the second song, "Tidal Wave," arrived at Halloween.
+The third installment, "2Nite," is released at Thanksgiving, the fourth song, "Parts + Pieces," at Christmas/New Years, and the fifth installment, "The Great Unknown," was released around Easter 2020.
 The sixth installment, "Runaway" coincided with Father's Day.
-The seventh song "In a Place Where Nothing Lives" was released on Halloween 2020.
-His eighth song "Blue" was released on Christmas 2020.
-A ninth song "Sweet Decay" arrived on Memorial Day 2021.
-Grah's tenth single "Down By The Lake" was released on New Year's Day 2022.
-His eleventh song, "Summer Game," dropped on Labor Day weekend in 2022.
-Joe dropped his tweleveth song, Chemicals & Doctrines on Halloween weekend 2022.
+The seventh song, "In a Place Where Nothing Lives," was released on Halloween 2020.
+His eighth song, "Blue," was released on Christmas 2020.
+A ninth song, "Sweet Decay," arrived on Memorial Day 2021.
+Grah's tenth single, "Down By The Lake," was released on New Year's Day, 2022.
+His eleventh song, "Summer Game," was released on Labor Day weekend in 2022.
+Joe released his eleventh song, "Chemicals & Doctrines," on Halloween weekend 2022.
+Grah released his thirteenth single, "Stone Face," during the Fourth of July weekend of 2023.
+Grah's fourteenth single, "Pure," was released on October 13, 2024, the fifth anniversary of his motorcycle accident, and on Memorial Day Weekend 2024, Joe Grah released his fifteenth single, "Atypical."
+Grah's sixteenth single, “Notice,” will be released on Tuesday, October 7, 2025, along with an accompanying video.

+Inside The Trojan Horse (2024–present)

+In 2024, Joe officially joined forces with his long-time friend and collaborator Gemini Syndrome guitarist Charles Lee Salvaggio, who has also previously played bass in Filter and Theory Of A Deadman, to form the hard rock group Inside The Trojan Horse.
+With Charles on bass and guitar, along with Red Sun Rising and The Violent drummer Pat Gerasia, the band recorded an entire album of material.
+The video for the first single, "Burn." premiered on BraveWords on August 7, 2024, with four more singles, Savior, How They Run, Stay Alive, and Blood and Teeth, released over five months.

+On May 23, 2025, the musical trio released their second (EP), titled Origins.
+The EP comprises three tracks: "Dogs", "Fifteen", and "Children".
+A self-directed music video debuted on YouTube concurrently.